System and setup requirements to support TFS-Project Server integration

-You can synchronize data between Visual Studio Team Foundation Server 2012 (TFS) and Microsoft Project Server by installing Team Foundation Server Extensions for Project Server.
-You can install the extensions of the following versions of Project Server: Project Server 2007 with Service Pack 2 (SP2), Project Server 2007 with SP3, Project Server 2010 with SP1, or Project Server 2013.
-You must install Visual Studio 2012 on those machines that will participate in configuring the integration and managing projects by using Project Professional.
+You can synchronize data between Visual Studio Team Foundation Server (TFS) and Microsoft Project Server by installing Team Foundation Server Extensions for Project Server.
+You can install the extensions on Project Server 2010 with SP1 or Project Server 2013.

 To ask a question of the community, see the following forum post on the Microsoft website: Team Foundation Server and Project Server Integration.